Arthur Lynch (American football): Pre-draft

 After completing his college career, Lynch prepared for the NFL Combine by training at IMG Academy alongside other NFL prospects such as Teddy Bridgewater, CJ Mosley, and Ryan Shazier.
 He received an invitation to the Reese's Senior Bowl, a prestigious all-star game held annually in Mobile, Alabama, featuring the top NFL draft prospects who have finished their college eligibility.

+Lynch at the Senior Bowl in Mobile, AL.

 Lynch attended the NFL Scouting Combine in Indianapolis, where he participated in various field drills, psychological evaluations, and medical tests.
 He ranked Top-10 among tight ends in multiple categories, including the second-highest number of bench press repetitions of 225 lbs. with 28, trailing only Joe Jon Duncan, of Dixie State.

 Leading up to the draft, Lynch was highly regarded by analysts and considered one of the top tight end prospects in the 2014 draft class.
 Greg Cosell, Senior Producer of NFL Films, compared him to the accomplished Pittsburgh Steelers tight end Heath Miller.
 Various outlets, including Bleacher Report, projected Lynch as a potential Day 3 selection in the draft.

 During the pre-draft process, Lynch extended his support for Michael Sam, a defensive end from the Missouri Tigers and fellow NFL draft prospect.
 Sam made history as the first openly gay player in the NFL.
 In an interview for the Macon Telegraph with Georgia beat writer Seth Emerson, Lynch expressed admiration for Sam, saying, "Man to man, I think it takes a certain amount of courage and inner strength to do that [come out]."
 He offered further support for Sam calling his announcement "a really big step" for the gay community.